Michel Fabrizio: Superbike World Championship

-At Brno in the 2006 Superbike World Championship, he started tenth, but chose hard-compound tyres, which remained on the pace as other riders faded.
+At Brno in the 2006 Superbike World Championship, Fabrizio started tenth, but chose hard-compound tyres, which remained on the pace as other riders faded.
 In the first race he passed a fading Andrew Pitt as well as Fonsi Nieto, Troy Corser and Noriyuki Haga in the closing laps to score his first Superbike World Championship podium finish.
 In race two he fared even better - after passing James Toseland for fourth towards the end, he caught the battle for second between Haga and Corser.
 As Corser attempted a move, Fabrizio dived down the inside of both, slithering and nearly hitting Haga, before edging ahead of them both to the line, immediately improving on his career-best result with a second.
 His best results of 2007 were two third places, at Assen and Brno.
 In both seasons he was eleventh overall.